GoogleCloudPlatform/hackathon-toolkit/language/WorkshopREADME.md

-# Google Cloud Natural Language API Python sample for App Engine Flexible Environment
+# Google Cloud Natural Language API Python sample for App Engine Standard Environment

-This sample demonstrates how to use the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) on [App Engine Flexible Environment](https://cloud.google.com/appengine).
+This sample demonstrates how to use the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) on the [App Engine Standard Environment](https://cloud.google.com/appengine).
 This app allows users to input text, which is sent to the Google Cloud Natural Language API.
 The frontend of the application displays information retrieved from the Natural Language API including sentiment analysis, entity detection, and entity sentiment.

 ## Setup using Google Cloud Console